philzook58/knuckledragger/README.md

 # More involved proofs can be more easily done in an interactive tactic
 # Under the hood, this boils down to calls to kd.lemma
-# These proofs are best understood interatively
+# These proofs are best understood by seeing the interactive output in a Jupyter notebook
 l = kd.Lemma(smt.ForAll([n], n + Nat.Zero == n))

 # [] ?|- ForAll(n, add(n, Zero) == n)